juanrodlf/imdb-search/README.md

 * `type`: Filters result by types, they can be separated by a comma.
 If there are more than one, results will include titles with at least one of the specified types.
-* `genres`: Filters result by genres, they can be separated by a comma.
+* `genre`: Filters result by genres, they can be separated by a comma.
 If there are more than one, results will include titles with at least one of the specified genres.
 * `year`: Filters by ranges of years, they can be separated by a comma.